 Any interesting stories or anecdotes from recent tours?

 On a tour to Malawi one December, we were birding in the Liwonde National Park in the Lower Shire River Valley.
 December is summer in Malawi and this part of the world becomes extremely hot and humid during this time of year.
-However, with the heat, humidity and rain comes one of the world’s most beautiful, elusive and enigmatic birds, the African Pitta.
-For several reasons, Pittas are one of those families that birders really want to see as every species of Pitta is extremely vibrantly-colored and is generally fairly rare and difficult to see.
+However, with the heat, humidity and rain, comes one of the world’s most beautiful, elusive and enigmatic birds, the African Pitta.
+For several reasons, Pittas are one of those families that birders really want to see as every species of Pitta is extremely vibrantly-coloured and is generally rare and difficult to see.
 The African Pitta fits this category perfectly and remains one of the toughest of all the world’s Pittas to see.
-So there we were in Liwonde, with no real thought of seeing an African Pitta as, despite Malawi falling flat-bang in the centre of the species’ breeding range, there are very few records of the species for the country.
+So there we were in Liwonde, with no real thought of seeing an African Pitta as, despite Malawi falling flat bang in the centre of the species’ breeding range, there are very few records of the species for the country.
 The birding was excellent that morning and we were picking up all the specialties of the reserve such as Brown-breasted Barbet, Livingstone’s Flycatcher, Lillian’s Lovebird, Racket-tailed Roller, Speckle-throated Woodpecker, Collared Palm Thrush and Boehm’s Bee-eater to mention just a few, and really just enjoying the birding and being in this fabulous reserve, when suddenly the obvious and familiar call of an African Pitta resonated from an area of thick riparian vegetation to the left of the road.
 There was, however, one major problem!
-The area where the Pitta was calling from was within the confines of a Black Rhinoceros sanctuary that was cordoned off with massive, three meter high elephant-fencing!
+The area where the Pitta was calling from was within the confines of a Black Rhinoceros Sanctuary that was cordoned off with massive, three-meter high elephant-fencing!
 As Those of you who are aware…most African national parks/reserves strictly prohibit one exiting one’s vehicle unless at a specially proclaimed camp, lookout or picnic facility due to the presence of wild, dangerous animals such as Elephant, Rhino, Buffalo and Lion.
-We, nonetheless, were desperate to see this near-mythical species and so we hopped out of the vehicle (there appeared to be no-one around) and began strolling up and down the section of road adjacent to where the bird was calling from, hoping to perhaps obtain a view of it through the high fence.
+We, nonetheless, were desperate to see this near-mythical species and so we hopped out of the vehicle (there appeared to be no-one around) and began strolling up and down the section of the road adjacent to where the bird was calling from, hoping to perhaps obtain a view of it through the high fence.
 We were so engrossed in trying to see the Pitta that we had lost all care about being out of our vehicle and were startled when suddenly an armed ranger appeared from nowhere on his bicycle and wanted to know what we were doing outside of our car.
-We were extremely apologetic and embarrassed and I duly explained that we were just looking to see if we could find a very special bird called an African Pitta.
+We were extremely apologetic and embarrassed, and I duly explained that we were just looking to see if we could find a very special bird called an African Pitta.
 I explained to the ranger that the bird was calling on the other side of the huge fence (I pointed out the call to him) and showed him an illustration of the bird in the field guide.
 He seemed very curious and the whole scenario interested him greatly.
-He was then blown away by the colors of the bird as illustrated in the filed guide and animatedly proclaimed, “That is the most beautiful bird I’ve ever seen!
+He was then blown away by the colours of the bird as illustrated in the field guide and animatedly proclaimed, “That is the most beautiful bird I’ve ever seen!
 I want to see this bird!”
-I was shocked at his response and almost fell over when he suggested that we all crawl underneath a hole that he new of in the huge Elephant-fence separating us from the Rhino Sanctuary from where the Pitta was calling.
+I was shocked at his response and almost fell over when he suggested that we all crawl underneath a hole that he knew of in the huge Elephant-fence separating us from the Rhino Sanctuary from where the Pitta was calling.
 Still blown away by his offer, we followed the ranger as he led the way and within minutes we were witnessing one of nature’s most spectacular sightings – the calling display of the African Pitta!
-We were absolutely thrilled to say the least, as was the ranger, and we happily gave the gentleman a nice tip to show our appreciation for his understanding and eagerness to show us the bird.
+We were absolutely thrilled, to say the least, as was the ranger, and we happily gave the gentleman a nice tip to show our appreciation for his understanding and eagerness to show us the bird.
 What an amazing and unforgettable experience indeed!

 What are your future goals as a birding tour leader?